Marsh Wren

 Key Features

-- Black triangular back patch with white streaks
+- Black triangular patch on the upper back with white streaks

 When You’ll See Them